meerk40t/meerk40t/README.md

 ## Controller

-The main interfacing with K40 is done through the `K40Controller` this should properly synch with the device in an asynchronized manner both giving consistent state updates, but also robust control over the device.
+The main interfacing with K40 is done through the `K40Controller` this should properly synch with the device in an asynchronized manner both giving consistent state updates, and robust control over the device.
 USB connectivity is done through `pyemb`.
-This is written from the ground up.
+This code is written from the ground up.
 And includes a couple additional custom commands like '\n' and '-' which do not appear in the LHMicro-GL codeset.

-These perform metacontrol actions like pad the packet the rest of the way and, cause the controller to wait for the FINISHED signal.
+These extra code elements perform metacontrol actions like pad the packet the rest of the way and cause the controller to wait for the FINISHED signal.
 This means that all functionality on the board can be executed with just an ascii string.
 And multiple jobs can simply be added to the queue without any issues.

 ## Geometry